-I worked in traditional newsrooms for years, and one thing that always drove me crazy was how so many of the places I worked covered elections like horse races (who’s winning, who’s losing, who’s everyone betting on?) instead of how I wanted to cover them: as a marketplace of ideas.
+I worked in traditional newsrooms for years, and one thing that always drove me crazy was how so many of the places I worked covered elections like horse races (who’s winning, who’s losing, who’s everyone betting on?) instead of how I wanted to cover them, which was as a marketplace of ideas.

 There are so many hard things about working as an independent journalist on Substack—i.e. basically working for free, which you, dear reader, can change